Configure named locations in Azure Active Directory

 In the left pane, click Azure Active Directory.

-On the Azure Active Directory blade, in the Security section, click Conditional access.
+On the Azure Active Directory page, in the Security section, click Conditional access.

-On the Conditional Access blade, in the Manage section, click Named locations.
+On the Conditional Access page, in the Manage section, click Named locations.

-On the Named locations blade, click New location.
+On the Named locations page, click New location.

 On the New page, do the following:

 a.
 In the Name box, type a name for your named location.

 b.
 In the IP ranges box, type an IP range.
 The IP range needs to be in the Classless Inter-Domain Routing (CIDR) format.

 c.
 Click Create.